What is SOAP API?

 </soapenv:Envelope>

-One thing that sets SOAP apart from other API formats is the use of WSDL (Web Services Description Language).
-A WSDL file is like a contract or blueprint for your SOAP API.
+A feature that distinguishes SOAP from other API formats is its utilization of Web Services Description Language, or WSDL.
+A WSDL file functions similarly to a SOAP API contract or design.
+SOAP differs from other API formats because it utilizes WSDL (Web Services Description Language).
+A WSDL file functions as a contract or blueprint for your SOAP API.
 It defines exactly:

 - What data fields are expected for each operation.